Rei-SwitchBot/faq/en-us/Plug & Plug Mini.md

 *Related Posts: Export of plug mini energy consumption

 2. The plug does not have this functionality.
-If you wish to delete it, please log in to the SwitchBot app → profile → feedback and contact us.
+If you wish to delete it, please contact us.